 Now we’re talking; a real classic, anti-Christmas rocker with a badass attitude to go with it.
 This is the real McCoy of Christmas songs.
 Guitars, sass and a storyline that holds your attention.
 Basically, it’s everything we’ve come to love about the Kinks wrapped up in a Union Jack gift box.
 No holiday sentiment here, just poor street kids asking for money instead of presents and willing to beat up Santa in order to get it.
 The single didn’t do very well when it came out, but over time it’s become a cult classic and certainly rates high on our list of the Top 10 Christmas songs.

 ‘Happy Xmas (War is Over)’

-If this song by John and Yoko doesn't make you shed a tear at least once in your lifetime, you really are a grinch.
+If this song by John Lennon and Yoko Ono doesn’t make you shed a tear at least once in your lifetime, you really are a grinch.
 This protest song about the Vietnam War has become a Christmas standard.
-It is based on the (1969) campaign that found John and Yoko renting billboards in major cities proclaiming "WAR IS OVER!
-(If You Want It) Happy Christmas from John and Yoko."
-It's produced by Phil Spector and features children from the Harlem Community Choir on backing vocals.
-It's a song that poses the question "what have we done?" and the lyrics are double-edged in politics and passion.
-It's painfully honest, yet the message of peace is loud and clear and it's one that we still hope for all these years later.
+It is based on the 1969 campaign that found John and Yoko renting billboards in major cities proclaiming “WAR IS OVER!
+(If You Want It) Happy Christmas from John and Yoko.”
+It’s produced by Phil Spector and features children from the Harlem Community Choir on backing vocals.
+It’s a song that poses the question “what have we done?” and the lyrics are double-edged in politics and passion.
+It’s painfully honest, yet the message of peace is loud and clear and it’s one that we still hope for all these years later.